aws/amazon-freertos/demos/wifi_provisioning/README.md

 ## WiFi provisioning
 WiFi provisioning is a BLE service that allows to safely send credential from phone to device over Bluetooth low energy.
-The source code for the service can be found in the Amazon FreeRTOS repo under folder ```lib/bluetooth_low_energy/services/wifi_provisioning```.
+The source code for the service can be found in the FreeRTOS repo under folder ```lib/bluetooth_low_energy/services/wifi_provisioning```.

 This directory is a placeholder, WiFi provisioning really take place in the main loop: